 Residence Hall staff may randomly do spot checks of resident’s rooms to make sure that residents are complying with the rules of the Residence Hall.

 All new students MUST attend the safety training held at the beginning of the Fall semester.

 The security staff is available 24-hours-a-day, 7-days-a-week including holidays and semester breaks, in order to provide a secure environment in the hall.
 Residents are required to keep their doors locked, to secure their valuables under lock, to keep the exit doors secured, and escort their guests at all times.
 Residents must report any unusual circumstances to the Residence Hall staff immediately.

 What is the university’s housing policy?

-All LAU undergraduate full time students are entitled to on-campus housing subject to availability.
+All LAU undergraduate full-time students are entitled to on-campus housing subject to availability.
 As space is limited, students who wish to live on campus must submit an application for housing.
 See Applying for housing for more information about the application process and Housing fees for the cost of housing.

-How are rooms assigned?
+How are the rooms assigned?